animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 This can be expressed geometrically as an arrow of time on a radius-expanding circle:

+[Circle-arrow, three arrows point out of it expanding the radius.]

 Or algebraically, perhaps as such:

 $n = \sin(\frac{\pi t}{t+1})$.